Txai-HvA/functional-programming/README.md

 # functional-programming

-This project edits data...
+This project...
-- if list of colors aren't sorted by alphabet
+- sorts colors alphabetically
-- if eye colors aren't written in a certain format ("groenblauw" > "Blauw - Groen")
+- corrects eye colors if they aren't written in a certain format ("groenblauw" > "Blauw - Groen")
-- if words don't start with capitals letter
+- removes the words "donker" and "licht" from colors
+- makes the first letter of a word capitilized
-- if there are weird characters being used
+- checks if weird characters are being used
-- if there are empty fields
+- replaced empty fields with something else
+- shows the amount of eyes per color
+- compares eye color and the color(s) of the users clothes to see if they are the same

 ## Installation